Jogga/niko-website/about.md

 # About

-Nikolas' photographic work oscillates between editorial portraiture and conceptual approaches.
-He studied photography at the University of Applied Sciences in Munich after having had some excursions into stage design and sculpting at Academy of Fine Arts.
-Since 2013 Nikolas lives and works in Leipzig where he runs a provisional studio and a workshop for restoring and building drum sets.
+Nikolas‘ interest in photography evolved while documenting concerts and portraying independent music artists.
+He studied photography in Munich after having had some excursions into sculpting and stage design.
+Nikolas‘ photographic practice is dedicated to portraiture.
+He currently lives and works in Leipzig.

 ### Photographs commissioned and published by: